SNR/CRB-Constrained Joint Beamforming and Reflection Designs for RIS-ISAC Systems: SNR-Constrained Joint Beamforming and Reflection Design

 Since the starting point is important for the proposed alternating algorithm, we investigate some straightforward methods for appropriately initializing $\bm{\phi}$ and $\mathbf{w}$.
-Intuitively, the RIS is deployed for the purpose of improving the quality of the propagation environment between the BS and the users/target, and the channel gain can be regarded as a metric for the channel quality.
-Therefore, we propose to initialize $\bm{\phi}$ by maximizing the sum channel gains of the users and the target, which can be formulated as a typical problem in the literature of RIS and then efficiently solved using the Riemannian conjugate gradient (RCG) algorithm \cite{Liu TWC 2021}.
-After initializing $\bm{\phi}$, we propose to initialize $\mathbf{w}$ by using the available transmit power to maximize the sum power of the received signals of the users and the target, which can also be solved using the RCG algorithm.
+Intuitively, the RIS is deployed for the purpose of improving the quality of the propagation environment between the BS and the target/communication users, and the channel gain can be regarded as a metric for channel quality.
+Therefore, we propose to initialize $\bm{\phi}$ by maximizing the channel gains of the target and the communication users, which can be formulated as a typical problem in the literature of RIS and then efficiently solved using the Riemannian conjugate gradient (RCG) algorithm \cite{Liu TWC 2021}.
+After initializing $\bm{\phi}$, we propose to initialize $\mathbf{w}$ by using the available transmit power to maximize the sum power of the received signals of the target and the communication users, which can also be solved using the RCG algorithm.